RAllen30044/HealthyBaby/README.md

 If you choose to run npm run seed in the terminal, please keep these things in mind while trying to execute the app.

-1. There are 4 staticly created profiles that will not change.
+- There are 4 staticly created profiles that will not change.
 You can find the profiles at the top of the db.json file within the profile array.
    If you do want to change the username and or password manually just keep one rule in mind.
 No spaces in the username or password.

-2. This site is not built with someone tinkering with the source code in mind so if you do tinker with the code, and something breaks, localstorage.clear() has to be apart of the debugging process because the localStorage is a major part of how this websites runs at this time.
-Also you may have to log ou and log back is and refreash to page to see update data from npm run seed.
+- This site is not built with someone tinkering with the source code in mind so if you do tinker with the code, and something breaks, localstorage.clear() has to be apart of the debugging process because the localStorage is a major part of how this websites runs at this time.
+Also you may have to log out and log back in and refresh to page to see updated data from npm run seed.

-3. Using npm run seed will give you data to work with but some of the data may seem illogical depending on the catagory.
+- Using npm run seed will give you data to work with but some of the data may seem illogical depending on the catagory.
   Npm run seed is meant to give you usable data not necessarily to make the most sense of the date in each catagory.